joey-qytyku/OS-90-fixed/docs/dosvm.md

 ## Executing a Process

 Loading programs must be done by the 32-bit kernel rather than DOS because DOS will immediatetely execute the program until it returns.
 The function for executing a new process is trapped.
+The loading process used by OS/90 need not be exactly the same as the underlying DOS.
+The program segment prefix is always the allocation base of the program.
+Resizing the PSP of a process to zero will destroy all of its memory.

+COM programs are obviously not given the entire contiguous memory.
+They will get no more than the file size.
+This can be configured by userspace for programs that need more memory.

 Function 4Bh can execute a program immediately or load an overlay.
 When a program exits, the exit status of the subprogram is retrieved.
 This can be implemented inside the process control block.
 The exit function (4Ch) is trapped and will kill the subprocess.

-Creating a subprocess suspends the parent process until completion because DOS software is not designed to be multithreaded.

-Loading executables is simple.
-MZ files contain a list of fixups.
-They indicate addresses that need updating to be segment-relative.
-The program CS is added to the specified addresses so that they are relative to the base address of the executable image.
-COM files are just flat binaries with addresses slanted 256 bytes forward for the PSP.
-Loading the files involves opening the executable and reading its contents into a block of conventional memory.
-EXE files have fixups applied and execution can begin.

 If a DPMI program runs EXEC, the subprocess will run as usual, but in real mode.

+### Subprocesses

+Subprocesses may get their own program segment prefixes, but they are not considered separate processes.
+If COMMAND.COM is running EDIT and COMMAND is terminated, EDIT will stop executing but will remain in the conventional memory while COMMAND is deallocated.
+This is why programs should exit normally rather than be forcefully terminated.

+The PCB stores subprocesses in a stack containing their base segment.

 ## The Program Segment Prefix